 The powder coating booth is a simple enclosure with a cutouts provided for component entry/exit, operator accessibility and slot for conveyor.
-When you start powder coating in this enclosure / booth, the powder which is coming out of powder spray gun shall produce a mist of powder inside the booth.
+When you start powder coating in this enclosure/booth, the powder which is coming out of powder spray gun shall produce a mist of powder inside the booth.
 This becomes a hinders for an operator to see the object for further coating.
 Hence enclosure will have a negative suction created by a suction blower.
-The suction volume should be arrived in such a way that the average suction velocity at each and every cutout (cross-sectional area) should be 0.6 to 0.7m/sec.
+The suction volume should arrive in such a way that the average suction velocity at each and every cutout (cross-sectional area) should be 0.6 to 0.7m/sec.
 This suction takes away the powder from the enclosure.

 Even after recovering the powder, very small sized particles will come out from the recovery system.
 This finest powder, even if you collect, it is difficult to charge the powder for further coating.
 Hence it is advisable to collect it in a bag for disposal.

-After the recovery, we suggest to have after filter recovery system.
-This means that the finer powder particle needs to be collected by means of filtering system.
+After the recovery, we suggest to have the after filter recovery system.
+This means that the finer powder particles need to be collected by means of filtering system.
 So, the following are the after filter recovery system.

 More commonly we find that customer will not be having any of the after filter recovery system.
 They simply let out the finer powder to the atmosphere.